Flemmbrav/Pak192.Comic/pakset/vehicles/README.md

 > waytype=narrowgauge_track

 Waytype of the vehicle.
-Mind that ´narrowgauge_track´ and ´track´ are swapped in this pakset.
+Mind that `narrowgauge_track` and `track` are swapped in this pakset.

 > loading_time=10340